abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 Therefore, we have created the `OpenIddict` module in this version and switched to **OpenIddict** for the startup templates.
 ABP Framework uses this module to add **OAuth** features into the applications.
 We created documentation for the **OpenIddict Module** and you can see it from [here](https://docs.abp.io/en/abp/6.0/Modules/OpenIddict) to learn overall knowledge about the **OpenIddict Module**.

 Currently, we are preparing migration guides for switching to OpenIddict.
-You can follow the [#13403](https://github.com/abpframework/abp/pull/13403) to see the progress on the documentations.
+You can follow [this PR](https://github.com/abpframework/abp/pull/13403) to see the progress on the documentations.

 > We will continue to ship IDS-related packages for a while but in the long term, you will need to replace it, because IDS support ends at the end of 2022.
 Please see the [announcement]((https://github.com/abpframework/abp/issues/11989)) for more info.